Example scenario of a medium-sized class/large seminar

 - The students are informed about the content covered in the synchronous and asynchronous phase and which group they are in (red line: “learning support”, see Chapter 5).

-- Pro: Synchronous and asynchronous phases are used in a manner that is didactically meaningful.
+- Pro: The synchronous and asynchronous phases are used in a manner that is didactically meaningful.

 - Con: A lot of initial work is involved in preparing the content for digital distribution and additional work for multiple groups.